 Jane Ebihara is a retired middle school teacher who now nurtures her love of language with a village of poet friends in Allamuchy, New Jersey.
 Her poems have appeared in several journals and literary publications.
 Her chapbook, A Little Piece of Mourning, was published by Finishing Line Press in 2014.

 Laura Freedgood is the author of three chapbooks, most recently What I Would Paint If I Could (Finishing Line, 2012).
-Her poems have appeared in Descant, Hawai’i Pacific Review, Wisconsin Review, Journal of New Jersey Poets, and elsewhere.
-Nominated for a Pushcart Prize, she was also awarded a three-year poetry grant from the City University of New York, where she worked as an Assistant Professor until 2010.
+Her poems have appeared in numerous journals and anthologies, including The Crafty Poet (ed.
+Lockward).
+She has been nominated twice for a Pushcart Prize, received an Honorable Mention in the 2013 Allen Ginsberg Poetry Awards, and won a three-year poetry grant from the City University of New York, where she taught as Assistant Professor.